The Mountains

-The Mountains are a Danish electronic trio made up of Michael Møller and the twins Fridolin Nordsø and Frederik Nordsø, who joined forces to form a synth-pop and electronic music band.
+The Mountains are a Danish electronic trio made up of Michael Møller and the twins Fridolin and Frederik Nordsø, who joined forces to form a synth-pop and electronic music band.
 The band is signed to Warner Music Denmark and their debut album, titled The Mountains, the Valleys, the Lakes, was released on 10 March 2014.
 Two singles were released from the album: "The Mountains" and "The Valleys".

 "The Valleys" was featured on the FIFA 15 soundtrack.